rakinplaban/rakinplaban/README.md

 - 🧪 **AI Research:** A research initiative combining LSTM + CNN models to analyze imbalanced data and detect advanced persistent threats.

-- 🎨 **AI Art & Generators:** I occasionally use AI to generate art inspired by minimalism and anime.
-Some visual experiments live on [DeviantArt](https://www.deviantart.com/rakin235).

 ---